andymsnz/ESP32CoffeePID/README.md

 - 40A DA (DC control, AC switching) Sold State Relay (SSR) | Read the manufactures mounting requirements, these need a heatsink or to be thermally mounted to a metallic surface (else magic smoke will happen);
 - AC-DC 5V/10W power supply to power the ESP32 board and peripherals.

+Experimental Version additions: (I will provide links when i get time)

+- XDB-301 1.2Mpa pressure sensor (3 wire 0.5-5v - often labelled as 0-5v)
+- AC-DC optocoupler (to read the AC brew switch activation (Not looking to SSR switch the pump, or control stem at this stage)
+- AC Dimmer 400V 4A (to PWM the pump); RobotDyn seems to be the go-to for a Zero Crossing Triac module atm
+- TOF10120 time of flight distance sensor (for water tank level detection)
+- Addressable LEDs (fastLED compatible - i.e. WS2812) for status array (above tank lighting)
+- LOTS OF CABLE
+- 3D prined enclosures, heat-shrink, crimps (lots of crimps), patience and ATTENTION TO DETAIL AROUND AC (high voltage)

 https://www.aliexpress.com/item/1005004237117445.html?spm=a2g0o.order_list.order_list_main.16.32bb1802EtOHys